ceruulean/cv/content/_index.md

 ### Technical Writer — GEP
 March 2021 - June 2024

-- Supported migration and developing a digital help center.
+- Migrated content while developing a digital help center using Madcap Flare.
+- Created and updated user manuals and data dictionaries for procurement and supply chain software.
-- Managed release notes and user manuals for 3 product lines in supply chain software.
+- Managed release notes for 3 product lines, in accordance with  the software development lifecycle (SDLC).
-- Organized demos and webinars monthly, coordinating with teams spanning across three continents.
+- Organized demos and webinars monthly, coordinating with teams spanning across 3 continents.
-- Created diagrams of software architecture and formatted LaTeX for IP patent submissions.
+- Visualized software architecture flows and formatted LaTeX for IP patent submissions.

 <!-- **Client Tech Video Scripts**